Federal Crimes Attorney in Houston, TX

-Harris County Federal Crimes Lawyer
+Contact a Harris County Federal Crimes Lawyer

 Obtaining experienced legal defense can be the difference between going to federal prison and going home.
 Every case that comes through the door at The Gonzalez Law Group, PLLC is treated with diligence, and yours is no exception.
 We vow to exhaust all our resources to achieve the best possible outcome for your situation.

 Our criminal defense department has over 70 years of collective experience defending clients in communities across Harris County.
 Schedule a time to speak with The Gonzalez Law Group, PLLC.
 Call (832) 530-4070 or submit your information in the online contact form.